revsys/django-test-plus/README.md

 ## Development

-To work on django-test-plus itself, you need to clone this repository and run the following commands:
+To work on django-test-plus itself, clone this repository and run the following commands:

 ```shell
 $ pip install -r requirements.txt